clearlinux/dockerfiles/numpy-mp/README.md

 `clearlinux/numpy-mp` is a Docker image with `parallelizable numpy` running on top of the [official clearlinux base image](https://hub.docker.com/_/clearlinux).
-It is an optimized and configurable Python-Numpy foundation container with AVX-512 enabled for microservice and FaaS workload for Kubernetes or HPC use cases.
+It is built with AVX-512 optimized Clear Linux content and adaptive OpenMP multithreading strategy for Kubernetes.
+It is with consideration of the factors impacting performance including Kubernetes CPU quota, number of CPU cores, SIMD AVX-512/AVX2 active cores, and active OpenMP threads.
+With this solution, CPU active cores are reduced with higher performance achieved at the same time on a Kubernetes cluster.
 <!-- application introduction -->
 > [NumPy](https://numpy.org/) is the fundamental package for scientific computing with Python.
 > Clear Linux numpy-mp container can set OMP_NUM_THREADS dynamically at runtime to accelerate